sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/ping.md

 To configure the **Ping Check** feature:

-1. In the `config/metricshub.yaml` file, we created the `baie9` resource group.
-The site, which corresponds to the physical location, is `baie9` as well:
+1. In the `config/metricshub.yaml` file, we configure the 11 resources as follows:

     ```yaml
-    resourceGroups:

-      baie9:

         attributes:
-          site: baie9
+          site: bay4
-    ```

-2. We configured our resources as follows:

-    ```yaml
         resources:
-          host-service:
+          host-ping:
             attributes:
-              host.names: [ tallinn, bacon, powerscale, purex-san, purem-san, xtremio, oracle-zfs-7320, pure-san, vm-users-01]
+              host.name: [ euclide, ibm-v7k, carnap, dev-nvidia-01, babbage, morgan, toland, ibm-fs900, hmc-ds-1, hmc-ds-2, sup-fuji-01 ]
     ```

-3. We configured the ICMP protocol as follows:
+2. We configure the ICMP protocol as follows:

     ```yaml
             protocols: